ahabra/java-perf/README.md

 1. Using `ObjectMapper`.
 Simple to implement.
 About 27 lines of code.
 2. Using `JsonParser`.
 Harder to implement.
 About 150 lines of code.
 About 10 times faster than using `ObjectMapper`.

+## Random Numbers

+## Primitive Collections
+Using `eclipse-collections:MutableIntList` for a list on integers compared with JDK `List` class.

+The `MutableIntList` is about 4 times faster than the JDK's `List`.